Stressed at work? 8 simple ways to manage work stress

 • Work steady for 52 minutes then take a 17 minute break.
 This treats your working time as a sprint, making you more productive

-• Plan at least two 15-minute breaks each day if you can’t work in blocks of time.
+• Plan at least two 15-minute breaks each day if you cannot work in blocks of time.

 Your brain is driven by complex metabolic processes that break complex foods and proteins down into fuel.
 Eating poorly is going to stress your system and deprive it of the nutrients and minerals it needs to function properly.

-A lack of sleep leads to sluggish metabolic processes and doesn’t give the body enough time to rejuvenate and recover.
+A lack of sleep leads to sluggish metabolic processes and does not give the body enough time to rejuvenate and recover.
 Aim to get yourself to bed at a reasonable time, and limit any kind of electronics or screen time before bed to give yourself time to transition to sleep.

 Stress can lead to rapid frustration and even anger.
 Those things throw you into a reactive loop that has you acting based on emotions, immediately reacting and overreacting.